One week ago, I welcomed my daughter, Autumn Lynne Hamon, into the world.

 One last shot

-When we found out we were pregnant with Autumn, we were reserved in our excitement.
+When we found out we were pregnant with Autumn, we reserved our excitement.
 Coming off of two miscarriages, it was hard for us to believe she was real.
-We had convinced ourselves that we were better off keeping our guard up than allowing ourselves to be destroyed by yet another disappointing loss.
+So, we convinced ourselves that we were better off keeping our guard up than allowing ourselves to be destroyed by yet another disappointing loss.

 So, we didn't do the things you do when you find out you're pregnant.